Keysight/cyperf/cyperfcli/README.md

     ```
 **In case both client and server start successfully, but the statistics show no traffic being exchanged**

+-	Ensure that there is network connectivity between the client and server and Linux route table is configured properly.

+-	Ensure that the server selects the desired IPv4 addresses and network interfaces for the test.
+This can be viewed in the ``Test Configuration Summary`` shown at the start of the test.
+    - If server selected the incorrect IPv4 addresses and network interfaces, fix this by using the ``-B / --bind`` option.

+-	Ensure that the client selects the correct network interface and gateway (if applicable) for the test.
+This can be viewed in the ``Test Configuration Summary``.

+-	Ensure that the ``Test Configuration Summary`` shows the correct server address and server port in the ``Server address`` field in client.
+Match that server port against the ``Listen port`` field in server.

+-	Ensure that options like traffic direction, payload length etc are set correctly in both client and server.

+-	Use ``--detailed-stats`` option to view the Ethernet / IP, ARP and TCP level stats to diagnose the issue.

 - Ensure there is network connectivity between the client and server.
 - Ensure the server picked correct network interface and IPv4 address as the test address.
 This can be viewed in the ``Test Configuration Summary`` shown just at the start of the test.
   - If it is found that the IPv4 addresses and network interfaces picked by the server does not contain the correct address and network interface, then this can be fixed by using the ``-B / --bind`` option.